Florida Trend Real Estate

 Are the 2020 presidential elections already affecting home sales in the region?
 Clues could be found in the newly released August housing report by the Naples Area Board of Realtors.
 One of them was closed sales of homes between $1 million and $2 million year over year.
 The NABOR report shows a decrease of 5.7% in its territory.
 [Source: Naples Daily News]

 Publix real estate executive to retire after nearly 50 years

 After 47 years of dedicated service, Publix Super Markets’ Senior Vice President of Real Estate and Facilities Jeff Chamberlain has announced his decision to retire at the end of the year.
 Chamberlain, 63, began his Publix career in 1972 as a front service clerk in Satellite Beach, Florida.
 More at Florida Trend and Grocery Dive.

 More Florida breweries on tap despite uphill battle for real estate

 Breweries are experiencing explosive growth as consumers develop a taste for homegrown offerings, but opening a brewery isn't easy.
 Beyond location, they struggle to find the right real estate at affordable prices.
 Breweries need at least 18-foot ceilings to make room for giant tanks and sturdy floors to handle the weight.
 They can’t afford standard retail rents since they normally serve only beer and possibly bite-sized snacks.
 [Source: Globe St.]

 It’s no secret that the Miami area is facing an oversupply of shiny new condos, spacious units with sprawling terraces in skyscrapers stretching from Brickell to the northernmost tip of Sunny Isles Beach.
 But a new product type has emerged that developers claim they can’t build quickly enough: more affordable units that buyers can rent out however and whenever they want, no strings attached.
-[Source: ]
+[Source: The Real Deal]

 › More people are moving to the Suncoast, according to recent report